 It will now install jetPack on your WP site immediately, and you will be taken to the payment page.
 To continue, click the ‘Pay’ button after entering your payment information.

-Following payment, the setup will continue, and it will configure your website’s backups.
-When you’re done, click the ‘Back to your site’ button.
+Following payment, the setup will continue to configure your website’s backups.
+Click the ‘Back to your site’ button when you’re done.

 This will take you to the admin area of your WordPress website.
 To access and manage your WordPress backups, go to JetPack » VaultPress page from here.

-Note: VaultPress may take a few minutes to complete the initial backup before it displays on this page.
+Note: VaultPress may take a few minutes to complete the initial backup before displaying it on this page.
 This depends on the contents of your website.

 VaultPress requires server access to restore backups and improve efficiency.
 You’ll need to go to the VaultPress dashboard to do so.

 You’ll need to go to the Settings page and enter your SSH or SFTP credentials from there.
-You can find this information in the email your hosting provider sent you when you signed up.
+Then, when you sign up, you can find this information in your hosting provider’s email.

 You’ll also be prompted to add SSH keys to your server by VaultPress.
 If you’re using a shared hosting service, there’s a good chance you won’t be able to create that file.

 This file adds an extra layer of protection.
-If you are unable to add those SSH keys.
-VaultPress will be able to connect to your server using the SFTP information you have supplied.
+For example, suppose you are unable to add those SSH keys.
+Then, VaultPress will connect to your server using the SFTP information you have supplied.

 Don’t forget to save your credentials by clicking the Save button.